 Compared to other categories, air pads are the most vulnerable to punctures and air valve issues.
 Usually, punctures are fixable with the proper supplies, but some people stay away from air pads due to the puncture risk.

 Most pads come with their own repair kits for punctures or tears, but our testers have had good luck with trusty Tenacious Tape in a pinch, or even super glue for fixing issues around the valve.

 Self-Inflating pads have been around for many decades.
 Most pads in this category combine inflation with open-cell foam to decrease puncture risk and increase durability.

 However, self-inflating pads do not pack down as small as air pads, and they tend to be a bit heavier.
 If these pads do puncture or deflate, you’ll still have some padding between you and the ground, but it won’t be a super comfortable night’s sleep.

 Closed-cell foam pads are the original backpacking sleep system technology.
 Although these tend to be the least comfortable pad style, they are extremely reliable and can last for decades if treated with care.

 On a foam pad, you can sleep soundly without worrying about punctures.
 Usually, foam pads fold or roll to pack away, but they take up far more space in your pack than other types of pads and often have to be strapped to the outside.

-For backpacking, the goal is always to minimize the total weight of your pack.
-These days, thick and comfortable pads that are also lightweight offer an ideal solution to backpackers.
+For backpacking, the goal is always to minimize the total weight of your pack, particularly when hiking with ultralight backpacks.
+These days, thick and comfortable pads that are also lightweight offer an ideal solution for backpackers.